reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerPlatform-Convert-Classic-Pipeline-To-Modern-Pipeline.md

 variables: This section defines the pipeline variables.
 The only variable defined here is SolutionName, with a value of "TEST".
 This variable can be referenced later in the pipeline using the syntax $(SolutionName).

-stages: The stages section represents the different deployment stages in the pipeline.
+stages: The stages section represents the different deployment stages in the pipeline : deploytest, deployUAT, deployPROD

-deploytest: This stage is named "Deploy to Test" and contains a single job for deploying to the "ST Intranet" environment.
+ * For each of the stage there is a single job for deploying to the respective environment, i.e *deployment* with strategy set to *runOnce* to deploy the solution only once.

-deployment: The deployment section represents a deployment job.
-It is named "deploy_to_Test" and is associated with the "ST Intranet" environment.

-strategy: The strategy section defines the deployment strategy.
-In this case, it uses runOnce to deploy the solution only once.

-deploy: The deploy section specifies the steps to perform for the deployment.
+ * The *deploy* : The deploy section specifies the steps to perform for the deployment.

-checkout: The checkout step checks out the source code from the repository.
+    * checkout: The checkout step checks out the source code from the repository

-PowerPlatformToolInstaller@2: The PowerPlatformToolInstaller@2 task installs the Power Platform tools.
+    * PowerPlatformToolInstaller@2: The PowerPlatformToolInstaller@2 task installs the Power Platform tools.

-PowerPlatformPackSolution@2: The PowerPlatformPackSolution@2 task packs the solution files into a zip file.
+    * PowerPlatformPackSolution@2: The PowerPlatformPackSolution@2 task packs the solution files into a zip file.
 It specifies the source folder, output file location, and that the solution is of type "Managed".

-PowerPlatformImportSolution@2: The PowerPlatformImportSolution@2 task imports the solution into the "ST Intranet" environment.
+    * PowerPlatformImportSolution@2: The PowerPlatformImportSolution@2 task imports the solution into the "ST Intranet" environment.
 It uses the specified authentication type, connection details, solution input file, deployment settings file, and other settings.

-PowerPlatformPublishCustomizations@2: The PowerPlatformPublishCustomizations@2 task publishes the customizations of the solution in the environment.
+    * PowerPlatformPublishCustomizations@2: The PowerPlatformPublishCustomizations@2 task publishes the customizations of the solution in the environment.

-deployUAT: This stage is named "Deploy to UAT" and contains a single job for deploying to the "UAT Intranet" environment.
+  * deployUAT: This stage is named "Deploy to UAT" and contains a single job for deploying to the "UAT Intranet" environment.
 The structure and tasks within this stage are similar to the previous stage, with environment-specific settings.

-deployPROD: This stage is named "Deploy to PROD" and contains a single job for deploying to the "Intranet" environment.
+  * deployPROD: This stage is named "Deploy to PROD" and contains a single job for deploying to the "Intranet" environment.
 It follows the same structure as the previous stages but with environment-specific settings for the PROD environment.

 The pipeline follows a similar pattern for each stage, where it checks out the source code, installs the Power Platform tools, packs the solution, imports the solution into the respective environment, publishes the customizations, and performs any necessary configuration or conversion steps.

-Please note that this YAML code describes the pipeline's structure and tasks, but additional configurations and resources such as service connections, variable groups, and agent pool settings may be required for a fully functional deployment pipeline in Azure Pipelines.
+** Please note that this YAML code describes the pipeline's structure and tasks, but additional configurations and resources such as service connections, variable groups, and agent pool settings may be required for a fully functional deployment pipeline in Azure Pipelines.**

 Define environment as appropriate